VariantSync/vevos/README.md

 Due to the redesign of VEVOS, it is no longer capable of extracting feature models, which is a complex and error-prone task.
 The feature model extraction capabilities can still be found in [VEVOS_Extraction][VEVOS_Extraction].

+# LICENSE

+VEVOS, a framework for simulating the evolution of clone-and-own variants Copyright (C) 2023 Alexander Schultheiß, Paul Maximilian Bittner, Thomas Thüm, and Timo Kehrer

+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](LICENSE.LGPL3) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 [VEVOS_Extraction]: https://github.com/VariantSync/VEVOS_Extraction